UserWeb Privacy Policy

 Who Has Access to Your Information?

-All Epic staff have access to the UserWeb.
-All individuals with access to the UserWeb or Vendor Services may see some of your personal information if you have a UserWeb account or if you access any UserWeb-Connected Sites with a Vendor Services account.
+Individuals with access to the UserWeb or Vendor Services (including Epic staff) may see some of your personal information if you have a UserWeb account or if you access any UserWeb-Connected Sites with a Vendor Services account.
 Certain other information (such as how you use the UserWeb and UserWeb-Connected Sites) is collected by Epic and may be accessible by certain Epic staff to provide technical support or development for the UserWeb and UserWeb-Connected sites.
+Epic may also share information about your UserWeb accounts and activities with the customers and prospective customers with which you identify yourself as affiliated with if doing so furthers the purposes described in this policy and the UserWeb Terms of Use, including its Acceptable Use requirements.

 Some individuals may access ideas.epic.com without a UserWeb account.
 Those individuals have access to ideas.epic.com via Epic Earth, via a Hyperspace session at a healthcare organization that uses Epic, or via a read-only link to a specific idea on ideas.epic.com.
 In these cases, these individuals may view your name, role, organization, and ideas or comments you have posted on ideas.epic.com.